nedorta/leetcode-hackerrank-mastery/LeetCode/README.md

 # LeetCode Solutions

-This directory contains solutions to LeetCode problems.
-Each problem is in its own numbered directory (e.g., `1`, `20`, etc.) containing the problem description and solution in Java.
+This directory contains solutions to various competitive programming problems from platforms like HackerRank and LeetCode.
+Feel free to explore the solutions and learn from them.

 ## Problems